liferay/liferay-docs/discover/deployment/articles-dxp/08-liferay-enterprise-search/08-xpack-security.markdown

         xpack.security.http.ssl.enabled: true

-After X-Pack is installed and TLS is enabled, configure the X-Pack Security adapter in @product@.
+After X-Pack is installed and TLS is enabled, configure the LES Security app in @product@.

 ## Install and Configure the Liferay Enterprise Search Security app